 If you want to enjoy Greek coffee at home, it is easy to do so.
 Many Greeks prepare their morning coffees the traditional way.

 All major Greek supermarkets sell Greek coffee.
-If you are outside of Greece, you can buy this online also.
-If you want to buy a special copper briki to make the coffee in, browse through the little stores selling them in Thissio and Plaka, Athens.
+If you want to buy a special copper briki to make the coffee in, browse through the little stores selling them in Thissio, Plaka, Athens, and the Athens Central Market (Varvakios Agora).

 Freddo Coffee in Greece

-A simple espresso with ice is a “freddo espresso”, but foamy milk or cream can be added to create a “freddo cappuccino”.
+A simple espresso with ice is a “Freddo espresso”.
+However, foamy milk or cream can be added to create a “freddo cappuccino”.
 If you want sugar, you should tell the server when you order the coffee as they will add that in before blending.

 Greek Frappe Coffee